steinwurf/kodo-ns3-examples/README.rst

 using the Kodo erasure coding library (http://github.com/steinwurf/kodo).

 To obtain a valid Kodo license **you must fill out the license request** form_.
-Kodo is available under a research and educational friendly licensee, you can see the details here_.
+Kodo is available under a research and educational friendly license, you can see the details here_.

 .. _form: http://steinwurf.com/license/